fharper/mytalks/slides/Deckset/Building Web Apps That Don’t Suck.md

 # misc

-- CSS for large background images
+- don’t fix it if it’s not broken (human aversion to change)
 - you don’t always need a framework or a library
 - put as much logic as you can on the server-side
-- don’t fix it if it’s not broken (human aversion to change)
 - think accessibility (a11y, pa11y, axe tool & hint)
 - SSL all the things
+- don’t fix it if it’s not broken

+^
+jQuery to get an element from DOM

 ---